Skip to content

 To roll back a recent driver update:

-On our ThinkPad running Windows 10, rolling back the USB controller driver fixed recognition issues that started after the March 2026 cumulative update.
-The whole process took about 90 seconds.
+On Windows 10, rolling back the USB controller driver can fix recognition issues that started after a cumulative update.
+The whole process takes about 90 seconds.
 Driver conflicts can cause similar problems with other peripherals too, like the Beats audio driver not working after system updates.

 #How Do I Fix USB Selective Suspend Issues?